 It’s hard to explain just how a person’s daily life is affected when adaptations do go wrong.
 As good as these adaptations are, when they do go wrong, you are left stranded, unable to do the task they were supplied for.
 So obviously this meant I couldn’t get upstairs, which in turn meant I couldn’t go to bed, which in turn meant I had to sleep on the sofa.
 Now, this wasn’t the first time this had happened, there were times before when a fault could not be fixed on the spot, or a part had to be ordered, I’d have to sleep on the sofa every time.
 This would make my Scoliosis much worse and the pain unbearable.
 I would wake up sore and stiff every time.

 In one of the very few services that my lift got.
-(I was unaware my lift should have been serviced every 6 months).
+(I was unaware my lift should have been serviced every 6 months.
+My lift was not serviced every 6 months).
 I was told the lift needed a new roof to meet new health & safety regulations.
 Then realising my lift was over 10 years old at the time, it was decided it would be more cost-effective to replace it with a new lift altogether.
 At last, some common sense!

-Well, I won’t bore you with ALL the drama that happened but I will tell you that I contacted my housing officer, her boss and her boss also, explaining how I didn’t want to be stuck with the same lift due to all the problems I had to deal with, with the last lift.
-I made a formal complaint and everything.
-You wouldn’t believe how many mistakes were made, the duty of care missing etc.
+Well, I won’t bore you with ALL the drama that happened but I will tell you that I contacted my housing officer at the time, her boss and her boss also, explaining how I didn’t want to be stuck with the same lift due to all the problems I had endured with my last lift.

-So, now I’m on my 2nd Wessex TFL of the same make/model because Notting Hill decided the best option was to give me the same lift ignoring ALL my pleas to have a different one.
+So, now I’m on my 2nd Wessex TFL of the same make/model (installed Oct 2016) because Notting Hill decided the best option was to give me the same lift that had all the above faults and plenty more.
+Ignoring ALL my pleas to have a different one.
 How nice of them eh?

-Well, what can I say…….2nd lift, 2 years down the road and exactly the same faults happening all over again!!!!!
+Well, what can I say…….2nd lift and within literally 2 weeks the same faults happening all over again!!!!!
+You really couldn’t make this up!

 Dropping overnight.
 Found to be heat-related.
-(Actually, it turns out this was incorrect as it happened repeatedly all year round).
+(Actually, it turns out this was incorrect as it happened repeatedly all year round) – Update: It was a faulty pump (more on that in a bit).

-Number 4 onwards have been happening for past 6-8 months.
+Numbers 4 & 5 have been happening for past 6-8 months.
 4 & 5 have since been resolved.
-6 is still being investigated by Wessex themselves as again no-one else can fix the issue.
+5 is still being investigated by Wessex themselves as again no-one else can fix the issue.
 It would seem even Wessex themselves can’t fix the problem….No surprise there then.
 An engineer came out to fix both issues of lift dropping and lift not sensing the door is closed/locked.
 So now waiting for another/same engineer to come out again.
 Nearly two weeks now since my regular engineer said he would report it back to Wessex.

 The list just keeps growing and the problems ongoing, as soon as one is fixed, another one rears its ugly head.
 The worst part though, is I continually live in fear of going out and coming home and again finding the lift almost on fire, or god forbid worse.